nus-cs2103-AY2223S2/tp/docs/team/diatbbin.md

 * **New Feature**: Added the ability to edit students from PowerConnect.
   * What it does: Allows users to edit students from PowerConnect via the Student Edit Command.
   * Justification: This feature contributes significantly to the product as one of the intended features in allowing teachers to edit students from their students list.
   * Highlights: The implementation was challenging as the student class has many prefixes that can be edited.
-If StudentEditCommand changes parent information in students, that parent and all its students attached to that parent has to be updated too.
+If StudentEditCommand changes parent information in a student, that parent and all students attached to that parent will be updated too.
   * * Credits: *T17-2's DeleteDepartmentCommand*
       <br><br>